onetom/restaurant-menu/README.md

 ### `db/*.js`

-Defines a global `menu` constant, containing the menu details for a specific restaurant.
+Defines a global constant, which is the camel case version of the filename, containing the menu of a specific restaurant.

 ### `main.js`